Layoff Checklist: What to Do in the First 24 Hours, 7 Days, and 30 Days

 The administrative steps take a few weeks; the job search itself commonly runs two to four months.
 Emotional recovery varies, but most people regain a sense of momentum within the first few weeks as they work through a structured plan.

 Educational content only.
-LayoffNext provides general information and is not a substitute for legal, financial, tax, or mental health advice.
-For matters relating to unemployment insurance, severance agreements, or personal finances, please consult a licensed professional or contact official government resources.
+LayoffNext does not provide legal, financial, tax, insurance, employment, immigration, unemployment, investment, or mental health advice.
+Always consult a licensed professional or official government source for guidance specific to your situation.